-Whether they’re furry or scaly, all animals are at risk of heat-related stress.
+All animals are at risk of heat-related stress, even the scaly ones.
 Here are the precautions you need to take during summer to ensure your reptile stays healthy in the heat.

 Maintain the ideal temperature

 If you’re a reptile parent, you’re no stranger to the fact that to survive, reptiles need a very specific environment.
-To ensure they thrive, you may need to adapt this as the weather changes.
-Depending on the scaly family member you are looking after, the temperature of their enclosure will change.
+To ensure they thrive, you may need to change their environment as the weather changes.
+Depending on the scaly family member you are looking after, the ideal temperature of their enclosure will change so ensure you have an accurate thermometer.
 In summer though, there are ways to maintain that ideal temperature to avoid heat exhaustion.
 First, keep your terrarium away from windows or any warm areas in your home.
-In fact, species that prefer cooler climates might like to stay in an a room with air conditioning.
+In fact, species that prefer cooler climates might like to stay in a room with air conditioning.

-For tropical species, turning off heaters during the day is an effective way to lower their temperature.
-For cool-water lovers like amphibians, adding de-chlorinated ice cubes to their water will keep their temperature lower, but be careful to avoid significant temperature changes.
+For tropical species, turning off heaters during the day may be an effective way to maintain their temperature.
 For any outdoor reptiles, of course, provide plenty of shady spaces for them to retreat under.
+Ensure their terrarium has a ‘warm’ and a ‘cool’ area, allowing your reptile to choose.
 Look to your local Greencross Vets for the best advice on the ideal temperature for your reptile.

 Monitor humidity levels